Skip to main content

 We Canadians are losing money feeling trapped inside an archaic banking system.
 While we have the freedom to choose the best financial products from credit cards to savings accounts, we either don’t want the hassle of managing multiple accounts with different passwords or we believe the security risk to simplify the process with a third party-app is too high.

-Big banks and credit unions have long held control of your financial data and it’s up to them to decide when and with whom to share it.
-This type of closed system does not breed competition, reducing innovation leading to higher prices for banking services.
-Fintechs are looking to make progressive changes allowing Canadians to make smarter financial decisions at lower costs.
-To do it requires an upgrade to the system, one where each of us decides how, when, and with whom we share our data.
+Big banks and credit unions have long held control of your financial data and it’s up to them to decide when and whom to share it with.
+This type of closed system does not breed competition, reducing innovation and leading to higher prices for banking services.
+Fintechs are looking to make progressive changes, allowing Canadians to make smarter financial decisions at lower costs.
+This requires an upgrade to the system, one where each of us decides how, when, and with whom we share our data.
 It will carry with it all the same security and protections that you expect.
 We as a country can achieve this with open banking.
+On April 16, 2024, the Canadian government will announce a framework to make open banking a reality during the Federal Budget discussion.
+Here’s what you should know.

 What is Open Banking?